No passwords, No popups, No cost, No AI:

 - Rajshahi, Bangladesh

 A. Hi Humayra.
-Although some people sometimes do want the chrome to be as hard as possible, and they sometimes do various things like use different catalysts to accomplish that, and then actually measure the hardness, it's actually called "hard chrome" only out of tradition and because it's thick enough to measure that hardness.
+Although people sometimes want the chrome to be as hard as possible, and do things like using different catalysts to accomplish tit, it's actually called "hard chrome" only out of tradition and because it's thick enough to easily measure its hardness.

-The fundamental differences between decorative chrome and hard chrome are that decorative chrome is always done on top of nickel plating and is always very thin, measured in millionths of an inch, and hard chrome is applied much much thicker for wear resistance, usually on hardened steel, although not necessarily.
+The difference between decorative chrome and hard chrome is that decorative chrome is always done on top of nickel plating and is always very thin, measured in millionths of an inch, but hard chrome is applied much, much, thicker for wear resistance, usually on hardened steel, although not necessarily.

 Luck & Regards,